nova-core-creatives/LitSpaceHome/content/blog/design-trends.md

 First up is a trend that we’re already seeing take hold: minimalist and monochromatic designs.
 This is likely to continue in 2022, as people become more and more drawn to simple, clutter-free visuals.
 Expect to see more black-and-white designs, as well as an increase in muted pastels and other soft colours.

 Another trend that’s gaining popularity is asymmetrical layouts.
-These layouts are a great way to add visual interest to your site, and they’re perfect for projects that require a bit of creativity
+These layouts are a great way to add visual interest to your site, and they’re perfect for projects that require a bit of creativity.

+We'll also discuss some of the elements you can see on our website, 3D graphics and animations.
+A powerful trend seen even at large chains like Kroger!
+To wrap it up, we'll tie this all together with creating unique user experiences.
+The over arching trend we've seen in the last decade has been just that, creating more engaging experiences for your audience.

 ### Minimalist and Monochromatic Designs